Home

 Aiming for a balanced diet

 A little planning can go a long way.
-Once you decide to follow the DASH Diet Mealplan, if you plan your meals for the entire week, it will save you a great deal of time.
-It will also prevent unecessary trips to the supermarket, where you might be tempted to make unwise choices, especially if you are hungry when you shop and have a tendence to impulse buy.
-To optimise your chances of sticking with the DASH Diet Mealplan, purchase only healthy foods, like whole-grain or multi-grain bread and pasta, lean meats and oily fish, low fat dairy products, so that when you plan your menus you aren't tempted to add other dishes into your repertoire.
+Once you decide to follow the DASH Diet Mealplan, if you plan your meals for the entire week, it will save you a great deal of time and enable you to eat well.
+It will also prevent unnecessary trips to the supermarket, where you might be tempted to make unwise choices, especially if you are hungry when you shop and have a tendency to impulse buy.

 Find out on what day the fish arrives in your local supermarket and plan to shop and cook your fish meal on that day - so that it is always as fresh as possible.
 Other fish meals can use frozen fish if you live far from the coast.